 Saving & Syncing Files

 In order to read and edit my notes across platforms, I use my personal cloud storage through Tresorit due to its native integration with macOS and iOS file managers.
-In addition, Tresorit works well on Debian-based Linux distros, which I used before macOS (and will likely switch back to in a couple years).
+In addition, Tresorit works well on Debian-based Linux distros, which I used before macOS (and will likely switch back to in a few years).

 Since the cloud storage syncs files automatically, there is no need for me to sync anything manually or kick-off a sync job to update my files.
-This means that I can edit on mobile and it takes about 5-10 seconds to see the changes on desktop.
+This means that I can edit on mobile, and it takes about 5-10 seconds to see the changes on desktop.

 Version Control with Git

 A different approach I've contemplated is storing my notes and attachments is using a hosted Git repository to track changes to the files.
 However, I don't want to rely on an external service that could potentially see into my data, even if the repository is private.

 git init locally and then commit my changes each time I write or update a note, but that seems to be a lot of work just for tracking changes - which I don't necessarily care to know.

 One small addition to the storage/sync conversation is the idea of backups.
 Personally, I manually create periodic backups of my entire cloud storage, compress it into an archive, and store it on my home server.